acli/new_clock/doc/CHIMES.md

 https://www.fluidsynth.org/
 - pros: one subprocess only for each sink
+- cons: if we have more than one sink configured, running two copies of fluidsynth at the same time will cause massive distortion.
+  It might be possible to pre-generate a sound file and then use mpv to play that pregenerated file when an event fires.
 - fluidsynth numbers seem to be off by one in bank 0, 0-14 is tubular bells, 8-14 is church bells (doesn't really work, it strikes twice)

 Wood options